"You keep trusting," Castiel tells him, almost accusingly.

 Castiel nods, stares into space for a moment, then stands.
 "Dean," he says suddenly.
 "About who you are."

 Dean glances up at him, shaking his head.
-"Don't worry about it, it's fine.
+"Not now, Cas.
 Is something –"

 "You were right.
 You shouldn't have trusted me."
 Cas draws in a breath, as if to prepare for something, and then just gazes serenely back at Dean.
 "I know you will never genuinely believe this, but you truly are a righteous man.
 You deserve better than what befell you.
-Than what we did to you."
+Than what we did to you.
+I will do my best to fix it."

 "Cas," Dean says in alarm, "what the hell's going on?"